xgeoff/clearhealth/pages/concierge-integration.md

 title = "Concierge Medicine Integration with ClearHealth"
 ---

-Yes — in fact, **ClearHealth and concierge medicine fit together almost perfectly**, as long as the plan is structured thoughtfully.
-Concierge or “direct primary care” (DPC) physicians already align with your model’s values: transparency, simplicity, and no insurance middlemen.

-Here’s how it would work, what to watch out for legally, and how you could make it a key differentiator.

 ## 🩺 1.
 Why Concierge / DPC Works So Well with ClearHealth